 Starting by sourcing the highest quality traceable raw material is the first part, but that's not the complete story.
 Even the finest raw material can be destroyed through improper processing.
 At ALLIED, we understand the synergy between raw material and processing to create the lightest, warmest, cleanest, most durable and sustainable ingredient for our partners— and the planet.

-Cleanliness is one of the most important features of a premium quality down.
-As a natural by-product, it is important that the material is properly cleaned to remove any unwanted residue, contaminants or other organic elements that could cause it to become brittle through the use of bleaches, harsh chemicals or drying it too quickly.
+The way raw material is processed is one of the most important features of a premium quality down.
+As a natural by-product, it is important that the down is properly cleaned to remove any unwanted residue, contaminants, or other organic elements that could cause it to lose loft or create an unwanted reaction to the material.

 Your down products should be stored in an area away from high humidity.
-The product should also be allowed to breath and stored uncompressed to retain the down¡¯s resiliency and high loft.
+The product should also be allowed to breath and stored uncompressed to retain the down's resiliency and high loft.